• Skip to main content

 This post may contain affiliate links.
 Please read our disclosure policy.

-crispy smashed baby potatoes on baking sheet
+crispy baked smashed potatoes on baking sheet

 Want to Save This Recipe?